redhat-openstack/website/source/testday/ussuri/milestone1.html.md

 We'll be testing the first [Ussuri milestone release](http://releases.openstack.org/ussuri/schedule.html).
 If you can do any testing on your own ahead of time, that will help ensure that everyone isn't encountering the same problems.

-We will also be available for people that want to try the stable (Rocky) release.
+We will also be available for people that want to try the stable (Train) release.

 ### Quick links